 Are you inspired by the wonders and vastness of the Universe?
 Do you want to investigate the possibilities of life elsewhere within it?
-If so, this course is for you.
-At Kent, you get involved with real space missions from ESA and NASA, and can work on Hubble Telescope data and images from giant telescopes or work with our own new Beacon Observatory.
+At Kent, you get involved with real space missions from ESA and NASA, and you can work on Hubble Telescope data and images from giant telescopes or work with our own Beacon Observatory.

 Please contact the School for more information at firstname.lastname@example.org.

 The University welcomes applications from international students.
 Our international recruitment team can guide you on entry requirements.
 See our International Student website for further information about entry requirements for your country.

 If you need to increase your level of science/mathematics ready for undergraduate study, we offer a Foundation Year programme which can help boost your previous scientific experience.

 For more advice about applying to Kent, you can meet our staff at a range of international events.